 Sunni Muslims follow this day as the exit of Noah from the ark and Moses being rescued from the Egyptians.
 They keep fast on this day.
 In 2023, Ashura will take place on Friday, 28th of July.

 |Ramadan (start)||March 23||Thursday|

 |Laylat al Qadr||April 18||Tuesday|

 |Eid -al- Fitr (End of Ramadan)||April 22||Saturday|

 |Day of Ashura / Muharram||July 28||Friday|

 The lore behind the celebration of Eid al- Adha

 It is said that the Prophet Ibrahim went through several hurdles, trials, and tests in his life.
 In one of his major tests, Allah (God) commanded him in his dream to sacrifice his son, Ishmael.
 Prophet Muhammad and Ishmael agreed to Allah's command as an act of obedience and went to Mount Moriah to fulfill Allah's words from him.

-Prophet Muhammad laid his son with his forehead against the ground and with a sharp knife on his neck.
+Prophet Ibrahim laid his son with his forehead against the ground and with a sharp knife on his neck.
 Allah stopped him when he was just about to sacrifice his son.
 He provided Ibrahim with a large lamb to slaughter in place of his son.
 Ibrahim sacrificed the animal as a mark of his willingness to sacrifice in the name of God.
 Thus, this day is also called the Feast of Sacrifice.